CartagenaUML/sensors-and-actuators/README.md

 **Aim**:

-To design a robot car which can drive itself surrounding an object such as a trash can or one gallon milk bottle
+To design a robot car which can drive itself surrounding an object such as a trash can or one gallon milk bottle with an ultrasonic distance sensor and audio sensor

 **Steps**